The Bankrate promise

 You’ll get your deposit back if an inspection reveals major issues with the home, or the appraisal falls short of the agreed-upon sales price and the deal falls through.
 You might not get your earnest money back if you simply change your mind about buying the property.

-For homeowners, a mortgage escrow account is a special holding account for your homeowners insurance premiums and property tax payments.
+Once the home is yours, you may encounter another type of escrow account.
+For homeowners, a mortgage escrow account is a special holding account for your homeowners insurance premiums, your mortgage insurance payments and property tax payments.

 The amount of money in the account can change over time, because insurance premiums and property tax assessments fluctuate.
 If there’s ever a shortfall, your lender will still cover the payment (and then eventually increase your monthly mortgage payment to make up that difference).
 The lender will send you an escrow analysis annually that identifies whether your account has a shortfall or is overly funded, and how your monthly payment will be adjusted as a result.

-Establishing a mortgage escrow account often requires two to three months’ worth of insurance premiums and property tax payments upfront at the time of closing.
+Establishing this sort of escrow account often requires two to three months’ worth of insurance premiums and property tax payments upfront at the time of closing.

 During the home-buying process, buyers and sellers typically use a title company or bank to serve as the escrow agent that manages the earnest money deposit.